SayakaMiura/PhyloSignare/README.txt

 Example file: Example\Test-A.csv

 2. List the mutation count tables and the topology of clone phylogeny.
 This file needs to contain the topology of a clone phylogeny and information of branch ID and its corresponding mutation count table, which is prepared above (step 1).
-To describe the topology of a clone phylogeny, all ancestor and its direct descendant branch pairs should be listed by separating with “->.”
-For example, B1->B2 means B1 is ancestral branch, and B2 is its direct descendant branch.
+To describe the topology of a clone phylogeny, all ancestor and its direct descendant branch pairs should be listed by separating with â€œ->.â€ For example, B1->B2 means B1 is ancestral branch, and B2 is its direct descendant branch.
 For example,
   #BranchID	File
   B4	A.csv
   B5	B.csv
-  …
+  â€¦
   #Tree
   B1->B2
   B5->B3